Prince (musician): 1996–2000: Emancipation, Crystal Ball, and Rave Un2 the Joy Fantastic

-2000–2007: Musicology and 3121
+2000–2004: Internet releases and Musicology

-On May 16, 2000, Prince stopped using the Love Symbol as his name, since his publishing contract with Warner/Chappell had expired.
-In a press conference, he stated that after being freed from undesirable relationships associated with the name "Prince", he would revert to using his real name.
-Nevertheless, Prince continued to use the symbol as a logo and on album artwork and to play a Love Symbol–shaped guitar.
+On May 16, 2000, Prince stopped using the Love Symbol as his name, since his publishing contract with Warner Bros. had expired.
 For several years following the release of Rave Un2 the Joy Fantastic, Prince primarily released new music through his Internet subscription service, NPGOnlineLtd.com, which later became NPGMusicClub.com.
-Albums from this period are Rave In2 the Joy Fantastic (2001), The Rainbow Children (2001), One Nite Alone...
-(2002), Xpectation (2003), C-Note (2004), The Chocolate Invasion (2004) and The Slaughterhouse (2004).
+The albums released during this period include remix album Rave In2 the Joy Fantastic and The Rainbow Children in 2001, One Nite Alone... in 2002, and Xpectation in 2003.

 In 2001, Warner Bros. released a second compilation album, The Very Best of Prince, containing most of his commercially successful singles from the 1980s.
 In 2002, Prince released his first live album, One Nite Alone...
 Live!, which features performances from the One Nite Alone...Tour.
 The three-CD box set also includes a disc of "aftershow" music entitled It Ain't Over!.
-During this time, Prince sought to engage more effectively with his fan base via the NPG Music Club, pre-concert sound checks, and at yearly "celebrations" at Paisley Park, his music studios.
-Fans were invited into the studio for tours, interviews, discussions and music-listening sessions.
-Some of these fan discussions were filmed for an unreleased documentary, directed by Kevin Smith.